-Isn’t it amazing that you can make this Mediterranean chicken for dinner in around 20 minutes, using one skillet and ingredients you probably already have at home?
+Isn’t it amazing that you can make this Mediterranean chicken for dinner in around 20 minutes, using one pan and ingredients you probably already have at home?
 I think it is.
 This easy chicken recipe is perfect for anyone who loves the Mediterranean diet, Mediterranean food and of course the best food in the world: garlic!
-This healthy chicken skillet blends Greek and Italian flavors and just goes so well with some bread and salad.
+This healthy Mediterranean diet recipe blends Greek and Italian flavors and just goes so well with some bread and salad.
 Seriously, live a little…Then again, who am I to judge?
 I did the keto diet a while ago and know how hard it is, I got you!
 If you want to keep things low carb, gluten-free or paleo – you’ll find the options below.

 Her highness – hungry me came up with this chicken dinner skillet, when, well she was on the verge of hangry or hinsane (hungry + insane, get it?
 Don’t care?
 Alright).
 I hadn’t eaten anything non-snack all day, because, well, toddler motherhood + ambitions.